tekom - conferences

 Digital product passport (November 12)

-A lively discussion ensued between the invited experts and three participants who actively contributed to the discussion.
-They contributed different perspectives on how technical communication can contribute to a company's value creation – from the practical implementation of digital processes in industry to new digital strategies for corporate communications.
+A lively discussion ensued between the invited experts and participants who actively contributed to the discussion.
+They presented different perspectives on how technical communication can contribute to a company's value creation – from the practical implementation of digital processes in industry to new digital strategies for corporate communications.
 It became clear that technical communication is much more than just a necessary cost factor: it can reduce support costs, increase customer satisfaction, and thus contribute directly to value creation.

 A concise conclusion aptly summed up the discussion: "The best documentation is the kind you don't see – because it's already firmly embedded in the machine."
 This formulated a forward-looking idea: when information is seamlessly integrated into products, systems, and processes, technical communication becomes invisible but all the more effective.
 It becomes an integral part of the user experience – and thus a real value driver for companies.